niphadkarneha/gatsby-blog-neha/content/pages/resume.md

 - Nominated for Best Graduate Teaching Assistant for College of Sciences, ODU.
 (Spring 2018 and Spring 2019)

 #### Graduate Research Assistant
-**Old Dominion University** - _2018 - Present | Norfolk,VA_
+**Old Dominion University** - _2018 - 2019 | Norfolk,VA_
 - Preliminary research in Computer Vision with an aim to detect object detection.
 The goal was to evaluate image and video data and differentiate between flora and fauna.
 Increasing the detection rate using a combination of Yolo.V3 and Coco dataset.
 - Designed and implementated an Android application that used inbuilt sensors to enhance the Accessibility feature.

 #### Generalist - Human Resources
 **Cogencis.com** - _2013 - 2014 | Mumbai, IN_
-- Responsible for the HRMS - payroll and attendance.
+- Maintained and Mananged the Human Resources Payroll System (payroll and attendance).
-- Resposible for the entire recruitment cycle - PAN India.
+- Resposible for the entire recruitment cycle across all levels- PAN India.
-- Human Resource Engagement lead.
+- As Human Resource Engagement lead was responsible for organizing cultural events and offsite training.

 #### Generalist - Human Resources
 **Cosmos Creative, Inc.** - _2010 - 2013 | Mumbai, IN_
 - Responsible for recruitment, selection, onboarding, and training.
-- Responsible for payroll.
+- Responsible for payroll and disbursement.

 ## People's confidence